 Under the direction of the Clerk, the Legislative Assembly Service is grouped into four divisions:

 Member and Corporate Services: The Members’ Services, Financial Services, and Human Resources branches help MLAs with financial, administrative, and personnel matters.
+The MCS division also manages LAS information technology services and coordinates the Assembly’s corporate communications.

 Legislative Library: The Library offers MLAs a wide variety of information and research services to support the Assembly’s consideration of policies, expenditures, and legislation.